jae2ology/3d-portfolio-2025/README.md

 Smooth transitions and animations powered by GSAP or other animation libraries.

 ### Project Gallery
-A section dedicated to showcasing projects, with detailed descriptions, tech stack information, and links to GitHub or live demos.
+A section dedicated to showcasing my projects, with detailed descriptions, tech stack information, and links to GitHub and Linkedin.

 ### Contact Form Integration
 Includes a fully functional contact form that goes to my email, using Email.js to handle form submissions without a back-end server.